Head of Content

 Mainstream lenders, such as banks and building societies, may offer mortgages for Section 106 properties.
 However, they often have more stringent requirements due to covenant restrictions.
 This can make it difficult for some borrowers to secure a mortgage from a mainstream lender.

 If you’re having difficulty obtaining a mortgage from a mainstream lender, don’t be discouraged.
-Working with an experienced mortgage advisor will allow to explore the option of specialist lenders.
+Working with an experienced mortgage advisor will allow you to explore your options with specialist lenders.

 There are specialist lenders that provide tailored mortgage options for Section 106 properties.
 They have an in-depth understanding of the unique requirements and restrictions of these properties, allowing them to offer financing solutions that meet the needs of buyers.